Energy-Efficient Movable Antennas: Mechanical Power Modeling and Performance Optimization: Single-User Scenario

 where $\Delta x\triangleq\underset{n\ic{N}}{\max}\left|x_n-x_n^0\right|$ and $f\left(v\right)\triangleq\frac{P_M\left(v\right)}{vT-\Delta x}$, respectively.
 It is evident that EE increases with $v$ if $f(v)$ decreases with $v$.
 The first-order derivative of $f(v)$ is given by

 Note that $vT-\Delta x>0$ due to the constraints in \eqref{eqn_Velocity}.
-Moreover, for practical stepper motors, its pull-out torque decreases with its angular velocity, as depicted in Fig.~\ref{Fig_Motor}(a).
+Moreover, for a practical stepper motor, its pull-out torque decreases with its angular velocity, as depicted in Fig.~\ref{Fig_Motor}(a).
 Hence, we have $\frac{\partial M(\omega)}{\partial \omega}<0$.
 Therefore, we can conclude that $\frac{\partial f(v)}{\partial v}<0$, i.e., $f(v)$ monotonically decreases with $v$.
 This completes the proof. \end{IEEEproof}

 Proposition 2 indicates that to maximize the EE of the considered mechanically-driven MA system in the single-user scenario, the stepper motor should always operate at its maximum speed, i.e., $v=v_{\max}$, which also helps prolong the time for data transmission.
-Then, by substituting $v=v_{\max}$ into (P2), (P2) can be simplified as
+To corroborate this finding, we plot in Fig.~\ref{Fig_SU_Velocity} the EE performance versus the MA's velocity.
+The DPV is set as $x_n=x_n^0+\lambda/4$, $\forall n\ic{N}$, and the transmit beamforming vector is set as the maximum-ratio transmission (MRT) based on $\bs{h}(\bs{x})$, i.e., $\bs{w}=\sqrt{P_{\max}}\frac{\bs{h}(\bs{x})}{\left\|\bs{h}(\bs{x})\right\|_2}$.
+It is observed that the EE performance monotonically increases with the MA's velocity $v$.
+By substituting $v=v_{\max}$ into (P2), (P2) can be simplified as